Boon (TV series)

-Boon is a British television drama starring Michael Elphick, David Daker, and later Neil Morrissey.
-It was created by Jim Hill and Bill Stair and filmed by Central Television for ITV, and was originally broadcast between 1986 and 1995.
-It revolved around the life of an ex-fireman called Ken Boon. - a motorcycle-obsessed small time businessman who at the same time acts as a private investigator, bodyguard and general troubleshooter.
-Since 16 January 2017 it has been rerun on UKTV channel Drama.
+Boon is a British television drama series starring Michael Elphick, David Daker, and later Neil Morrissey.
+It was created by Jim Hill and Bill Stair, filmed by Central Television for ITV, and originally broadcast between 1986 and 1992 with a delayed episode which aired in 1995.
+It revolved around the life of an ex-fireman called Ken Boon, a motorcycle-obsessed small time businessman who, at the same time, acts as a private investigator, bodyguard and general troubleshooter.
+Since 16 January 2017, it has been rerun on UKTV channel Drama.
+The first two series are currently streaming on BritBox.

-The show was memorable for its theme tune - Hi Ho Silver by Scottish singer Jim Diamond, which became a major UK top ten hit single in 1986.
+The theme tune, "Hi Ho Silver" by Scottish singer Jim Diamond, became a UK top ten hit single in 1986.

 Premise

-Ken Boon (Elphick) and Harry Crawford (Daker) are both old-fashioned 'smokeys' (firemen) in the West Midlands Fire Service.
-In episode 1 Crawford takes early retirement and moves to Spain to open a bar, leaving Ken behind.
+Ken Boon (Elphick) and Harry Crawford (Daker) are both old-fashioned "smokeys" (firemen) in the West Midlands Fire Service.
+In episode one, Crawford takes early retirement and moves to Spain to open a bar, leaving Ken behind.
 Ken attends a house fire in which a child is trapped upstairs.
 Realising that he must act quickly, he goes into the house without breathing apparatus and rescues the child, but he is severely injured by inhaling toxic smoke.
 He attempts to prove that he can still make it, but he is declared unfit for duty after collapsing during a practice simulation because his lungs have been permanently damaged, and he is forced to leave the fire service.